ProjectNeura/LEADS/README.md

 This section helps you set up the identical environment we have for the VeC project.
-A more detailed guide of reproduction is available [here](https://leads-docs.projectneura.org/en/latest/vec), but first of all, we run an Ubuntu 22.04 LTS on a Raspberry Pi 4 Model B 8GB.
+A more detailed guide of reproduction is available [here](https://leads-docs.projectneura.org/en/latest/vec), but first of all, we run an Ubuntu on a Raspberry Pi 4 Model B 8GB.
 After the OS is set up, just run the one-line commands listed below.
 You may also choose to clone the repository or download the scripts from [releases](https://github.com/ProjectNeura/LEADS/releases) (only stable releases provide scripts).

 These scripts currently only support `apt` as the package manager.